iceablemedia/blackoot-lite/readme.txt

 == CHANGELOG ==

+= 1.1.13 =
+December 13th, 2016
+* Fixed "read more" link with manually set excerpts

 = 1.1.12 =
 December 12th, 2016
 * Now using get_theme_file_uri() to register stylesheets and javascripts for WordPress 4.7